Due to current circumstances, the lecture will not be held in the usual way.

 |Introduction/Start of lecture:

 Since all the administrative information is dealt with in the introduction, students not attending may miss out on hardware reservations, exam info and additional topics.
 So be there or send a mail.

 Since the practical part of the lecture is limited by the available hardware resources, only a limited number of students/workgroups can be accepted.

-This course describes devices and techniques used in Virtual Reality applications.
+Examination Written exams at midterm and end of semester.
+Additionally, you will have to finish a short VR lab project: 1-2 students per group must be finished within 3 months work@home or @VRVis may be own themes development environment: HTC Vive, Unity This course describes devices and techniques used in Virtual Reality applications.
 It is intended to serve as an introduction into the practical implementation of VR and deals directly with the problems and the special circumstances in the realization of a virtual environment.

 It is complemented by the course Virtual Reality in the winter term.

 During this course students will gain practical experience with VR-devices and applications, like the ones depicted on the right.

 history of VR 3D display hardware: stereo projection auto stereoscopic displays head-mounted displays (try our Oculus DK2!)
 3D input hardware: tracking (optical, magnetical, inertial, mechanical, ...) depth imaging haptic feedback "exotic" devices: stimulate smell, balance, 3D scan...
 VR set-up integration specifics

 Recommended prerequisites: english reading skills (obviously) Computergraphics course interest in real-time graphics, virtual reality methods and hardware